-"The number one problem in today’s generation and economy is lack of financial literacy." - Alan Greenspan, former Chair of the Federal Reserve of the United States
+"The number one problem in today’s generation and economy is lack of financial literacy." - Alan Greenspan, former Chair of the Federal Reserve of the United States.
+Learn how improving financial literacy can benefit you.

 What is financial literacy?
 Investopedia describes it as "the ability to understand and effectively apply various financial skills, including personal financial management, budgeting, and investing."
 Dave Ramsey says it's "the possession of skills that allows people to make smart decisions with their money."